Be aware of recruitment fraud and phony job postings

 Proterra does not request any financial payment or banking information from job applicants during the recruitment or pre-employment process.

-If you believe you have been a victim of a fraudulent job offer concerning Proterra or something doesn’t feel right, please send us an email with “fraudulent job offer” in the subject line.
+If you believe you have been a victim of a fraudulent job offer concerning Proterra, you can report a scam using the information included here.
 We take this issue very seriously.
 By making you aware of these scams, we hope to prevent unsuspecting individuals from falling victim to these scams.

 How to spot recruitment fraud?